JWBurgers/Bitcoin_Server/Chapter 8 - Building Bitcoin Core.md

 You should first verify that the fingerprints listed in the “trusted-keys” file indeed belong to the purported identity.
 You can do this by matching the information in the file against other sources.

 To start, you can compare the fingerprints in the file against the fingerprints provided above.
 They should match.
-Additionally, you can consult other sources such as personal websites, Twitter accounts, and so on; often these will list people’s PGP fingerprints.
+Additionally, you can consult other sources such as personal websites, Twitter accounts, and so on; often these will list people’s PGP fingerprints or **PGP IDs** (that is, the last 8 or 16 digits of their fingerprints).
 You can also verify the accuracy of the fingerprints listed in the file against online PGP key databases such as the Ubuntu keyserver (https://keyserver.ubuntu.com).

-This first verification process just is to confirm that a particular identity is coupled to a particular PGP key.
-It is a way to protect against, for example, an attacker that may have compromised one of the maintainer accounts and replaced one of the fingerprints with one of their own.
+This first verification procedure is just to confirm that a particular identity is coupled to a particular PGP key.
+It is a way to protect against, for example, an attacker that may have compromised one of the maintainer accounts and replaced one of the fingerprints with one of their own in the Bitcoin Github repository.
 If you find different fingerprints for the same identity, there is a problem and you should not trust the current Bitcoin Core repository.
-You should first figure out what is going on, and if any of the keys have been compromised.
+You should first figure out what is going on, and if any accounts and keys have been compromised.

 To verify source code releases, it is easiest just to have the PGP keys for all the people with committ access on your GPG keychain.
 To add the five public keys belonging to the fingerprints above, you can follow the process, mutatis mutandis, as done for Michael Ford’s public key below:

-•	Move into the ~bitcoin/contrib/verify-commits directory
+•	Move into the **`~bitcoin/contrib/verify-commits`** directory
-•	Execute $ sudo cat trusted-keys
+•	Execute **`$ sudo cat trusted-keys`**
 •	Copy the key for Michael Ford and paste it into the following command: **`$ sudo gpg --keyserver keyserver.ubuntu.com --search E777299FC265DD04793070EB944D35F9AC3DB76A`**
-•	You should see the key that belongs to Michael Ford
+•	After executing the command, the output should confirm that the key that belongs to Michael Ford
 •	Enter “1” into the terminal and it will add the public key to your GPG key ring

-If you now execute **`$ sudo gpg --list-keys`**, you should see all five keypairs as well as your own listed.
-By default, GPG assigns newly imported public keys a validity level of “unknown”.
+If you now execute **`$ sudo gpg --list-keys`**, you should see all five keypairs listed.
+By default, GPG assigns newly imported public keys a validity level of **`unknown`**.
 The validity level of a public key indicates your conviction about the trustworthiness of the key's owner.
-This is, of course a more thorny question: Can you actually trust these people not to commit erroneous or malicious code to the master branch?
+This is, of course, a somewhat thorny question: Can you actually trust these people not to commit erroneous or malicious code to the master branch?

-While you have probably never met any of the Bitcoin Core maintainers, you will see that each of them has a long history of contributing to the Bitcoin Github project.
+While you have probably never met any of the Bitcoin Core maintainers, you will see that each of them has a long history of contributing to the Github project.
 In addition, all pull requests are extensively reviewed and monitored by other contributors.
 Thus, any untoward behavior by maintainers typically would come to light quickly.
 So unless you see that fingerprints for the same identity from different sources do not match, you typically have little to worry about.

-If you want to be conservative in trusting code, one strategy you can apply is to use older releases of Bitcoin Core.
-This is, of course, only a good strategy if you know the release does not have known security issues (seccurity patches are only pulled into the two major releases before the current).
+If you want to be conservative in trusting Bitcoin Core code, one strategy you can apply is to use older releases of Bitcoin Core.
+This is, of course, only a good strategy if you know the older release does not have known security issues (security patches are only pulled into the two major releases before the current release).

-Leaving the default validity level of "unknown" in place will produce warnings each time you use that public key for the verification of Bitcoin Core releases.
+Leaving the default validity level of **`unknown`** in place will produce warnings each time you use that public key for the verification of Bitcoin Core releases.
 To change this validity attribute, you will first need your own public-private key pair.
 Proceed as follows:

 * Execute **`$ sudo gpg --full-generate-key`**
-* Select an “RSA pair” (option 1)
+* Select an **`RSA pair`** (option 1)
-* Set the security level at “4096 bits”
+* Set the security level at **`4096 bits`**
-* Select an expiration date (a good option is two years, i.e., $ 2y)
+* Select an expiration date (a good option is two years, i.e., **`$ 2y`**)
 * Provide your name and an e-mail (you can use public_key_verification@GPG.com for clarity).
-In addition, provide a comment of "Validity-level keypair" to indicate that this key pair is only for managing your server GPG public key ring and not for personal communication.
-You will not share any of this information publicly.
+In addition, provide a comment of **`Validity-level key pair`** to indicate that this key pair is only for managing your server's GPG public key ring and not for personal communication, signing code commits, and so on.
+You will not share any of this information about the key pair publicly.
 * Confirm with “O” for “okay”
 * Choose a very secure password.
-Preferably this password is different from the one for your admin profile or your root profile.
+Preferably this password is different from the one for your administrator profile or your root profile.
 You need this password to access your private key and make digital signatures.
-* Record the password for your private key.
+* **Add the password for your private key on your server record**.
 * Type randomly on the keyboard until an RSA keypair has been generated.

-For any private-public key pair you create, the validity levels are automatically set to ultimate.
-To change the validity level of the other public keys, you need to sign them with your own key you created earlier.
+For any private-public key pair you create, the validity levels are automatically set to **`ultimate`**.
+To change the validity level of the other public keys on your key ring, you need to sign them with your own signing key.
 You can follow the process, mutatis mutandis, as done for Michael Ford’s public key below:

 •	Execute **`$ sudo gpg --sign-key E777299FC265DD04793070EB944D35F9AC3DB76A`**
 •	Click “yes” to confirm
 •	To finalize the signing process, enter the secure password to use the private key you created earlier

 Once you have signed all the public keys, you can execute **`$ sudo gpg --list-keys`** again.
-You will see that the validity level for all the public keys has been changed to “full”.
-This has roughly the same meaning as “ultimate”.
+You will see that the validity level for all the public keys has been changed to **`full`**.
+This has roughly the same meaning as **`ultimate`**.
 The only difference is that for the former type of public key you do not own the private key yourself.

 Importantly, the list of active maintainers and those with commit access more generally has changed throughout Bitcoin’s history.
 So you may encounter a list of keys for commit access that does not match exactly what has been displayed above.
 In that case, you should adapt the instructions accordingly.

 As a final step, you should now verify the commit of the latest release.
 Move into the **`bitcoin`** directory.
 Executing **`$ sudo git tag -n | sort -V`**, you can see a list of tagged snapshots of the codebase.
-You should verify the latest snapshot which counts as an official release (so not a release candidate snapshot, as indicated by the “rc” at the end of the version).
-At the time of writing that is version 25.1, so the verification process would be done with the following command:
+You should verify the latest snapshot which counts as an official release (so not a release candidate snapshot, as indicated by the **`rc`** at the end of the version).
+At the time of writing that is version **`v25.1`**, so the verification process would be done with the following command:

 * **`$ sudo git tag -v v25.1`**

 With regards to this particular version, you should see that the commit has a valid signature from Michael Ford.
 The valid signature may be different for other versions.

 Your current view of the bitcoin repository will be in its latest state, which may be unstable.
-You should now move the state of the repository into v25.1.
+You should now move the state of the repository into **`v25.1`**.
 Execute the following command:

 * **`$ sudo git checkout v25.1`**

 ## Navigating the source code

-To view the whole Bitcoin Core repository (for v25.1), move into the **`bitcoin directory`** and execute **`$ ls -a`**.
+To view the whole Bitcoin Core repository (for **`v25.1`**), move into the **`bitcoin`** directory and execute **`$ ls -a`**.
 This will show all files and directories, including both hidden and unhidden.
 The Bitcoin Core codebase is involved and it takes even seasoned developers a long time to become intimately familiar with it.
 But let’s at least obtain a high-level impression of how the codebase is organized.

 The base directory includes several pieces of key documentation as well as configuration files and scripts required to build Bitcoin Core.
 You should familiarize yourself with the **`README`** and **`CONTRIBUTING`** documents to obtain a feel for the codebase and how changes are made.
 There are also various subdirectories within the base directory.